Hemin Hawrami: Election to Kurdistan Parliament

 The KDP selected Hawrami to head the party's list of candidates in the 30 September 2018 Kurdistan parliamentary election.
 Hawrami campaigned on the message that "a strong KDP will strengthen Kurdistan" after five years of the war against ISIS and economic and humanitarian crises.
 He also campaigned for drafting a Kurdistan constitution and for economic and administrative reform and diversification.

 In mid-August, some senior members of the Patriotic Union of Kurdistan political party hinted that they wanted to postpone the election.
 Hawrami responded forcefully several times on social media: “NO POSTPONMENT [sic].
 It is vital for our democracy and a new start for a better work in serving Our citizens.
 No excuses."
 The KDP won the election with 688,070 votes, giving the KDP 45 seats, shy of a majority in the 111-seat parliament.
 Hawrami personally got 47,436 votes in the semi-open list system election.
 On 18 February 2019, MPs elected Hawrami as Deputy Speaker of the Kurdistan Parliament, with 68 votes.
 The election for the three parliament presidency posts was delayed for over three months because the KDP and Patriotic Union of Kurdistan (PUK) were still in protracted negotiations on forming a government coalition, which led to the PUK boycotting the vote for parliament's leadership positions.

 Education

-Hawrami took a bachelor's degree in English Literature at the University of Salahaddin in Erbil, graduating in 1999.
+Hawrami has a bachelor's degree in English Literature at the University of Salahaddin in Erbil, graduating in 1999.
 In 2016, he completed a master's degree in international relations at the English-language University of Kurdistan Hewler.

 In 2017 he began writing a doctorate thesis in English on the European Union's foreign policy challenges in the Middle East, supervised by Soran University in Kurdistan Region, Iraq.
 He defended his doctoral thesis at a viva voce at Soran University on 10 December 2020, and was awarded his doctoral degree shortly after.
-Hawrami wrote on his Twitter account: "First time in Kurdistan Region for a PhD thesis in International Relations to be written & discussed in English."
+Hawrami wrote on his Twitter account: "1st time in Kurdistan Region for a PhD thesis in International Relations to be written & discussed in English."